 Old-snow problem with a significant weak layer deep down in the snowpack

 The more thickly a weak layer is covered, the more difficult it becomes for a fracture to form there.
 This is most likely to occur in locations where the snow is relatively shallow or in transitions from shallow to deep snow.
 In the case of an old-snow problem with a significant weak layer deep down in the snowpack, avalanche prone locations are usually relatively rare.
 However, avalanches often reach large size, and are therefore particularly dangerous for winter sports enthusiasts.
 Therefore, the avalanche danger in the case of an old snow problem can sometimes be considerable (level 3) even if the avalanche prone locations are fairly rare.
 An aggravating factor is that the avalanche prone locations are barely recognisable in old snow situations, even to the trained eye.
 In the case of weak old snow, more fatalities can be expected than in the case of the other avalanche problems (at the same danger level).

-If numerous large and, in many cases, very large natural avalanches can be expected, the avalanche danger is classified as 'high’ (level 4).
+If numerous large and, in many cases, very large-sized natural avalanches can be expected, the avalanche danger is classified as ‘high’ (level 4).
 In these circumstances, exposed objects (mostly sections of transportation routes, but also buildings in isolated cases) can be endangered.
-Parallel to this classic 'road high' situation there is a further variant of this danger level when, even though very large avalanches are unlikely to occur, there are a lot of places where people can very easily trigger medium and large-sized avalanches.
+Alongside this classic ‘road high’ situation there is a further variant of this danger level when, even though very large avalanches are unlikely to occur, there are a lot of places where people can very easily trigger medium and large-sized avalanches.
 In many such cases, avalanches are released naturally as well.
-In the case of this 'skier high', winter sports enthusiasts are in severe danger away from secured ski runs.
+When this ‘skier high’ situation exists, those engaging in winter sports beyond the boundaries of marked and secured pistes are in acute danger.
 Transportation routes, in contrast, are either unaffected or affected only in isolated cases.
+When ‘skier high’ applies, the danger is usually described with the subdivision 4- or 4=; in the case of ‘road high’, any of the subdivisions can be used.

 Avalanche activity in case of wet and gliding snow